760 words; 3 minutes to read

 One of the alternatives increasingly considered – and used – instead of jailing people is the use of electronic monitors.
 These can be an alternative for bail; people charged with a crime can return home but their location and movement can be monitored with these electronic devices, usually worn around the ankle.
 Or monitors can be incorporated into parole conditions or serve as a form of sentencing allowing house arrest or other kinds of restrictions on movement.
 In theory, this approach should allow people to carry on with their lives and be much less expensive than incarceration.
 Ankle monitors are widely used in the US, but less so in Canada, though their use here also seems to be increasing.

-However, a recent article by Lauren Kilgour, a Canadian PhD candidate in Information Science at Cornell University, “The Ethics of Aesthetics” published in The Information Society, gives an important and quite different perspective on these devices.
+However, a recent article by Lauren Kilgour, a Canadian who did her PhD in Information Science at Cornell University, “The Ethics of Aesthetics” published in The Information Society, gives an important and quite different perspective on these devices.

 Monitors are stigmatizing